-Its not-so-random acts of publishing have transformed Random House into the world's largest trade book publisher.
-The book publishing subsidiary of media giant Bertelsmann, Random House operates its eponymous imprint and some 200 others such as Alfred A. Knopf, Ballantine, Bantam, Dell, and Doubleday.
+Its not-so-random acts of publishing have transformed Penguin Random House into one of the world's largest book publishers.
+The company operates its own imprint and some 250 others.
 Its top-sellers include Dan Brown's The Da Vinci Code, and its stable of authors includes Elmore Leonard, Toni Morrison, and Dr. Seuss.
 In addition, the company publishes Fodor's popular travel books, audio products, and electronic books.
-Outside the US, Random House oversees publishers such as McClelland & Stewart (Canada) and Plaza & Janés (Spain).
-In 2012 it announced plans to combine with The Penguin Group.
+Outside the US, Random House Penguin oversees dozens of publishers as well such as McClelland & Stewart (Canada) and Plaza & Janés (Spain).
+The current company formed in 2013 when Random House completed its merger with The Penguin Group.

 Change in Company Type

-Random House is merging with Penguin, a unit of publishing giant Pearson, in order to create the largest consumer book publisher in the world.
-Bertelsmann will control 53% of the combined entity, and Pearson 47%.
-The consolidation is being made as the changing industry adapts to the increasingly digital marketplace.
+Random House merged with Penguin, a unit of publishing giant Pearson, in order to create the largest consumer book publisher in the world.
+Bertelsmann now controls 53% of the combined entity, and Pearson 47%.

 Like the rest of the publishing world, the company has been focusing on the digital front to offset the declining sales of physical books.
-Random House has begun selling entire books to consumers directly online, placing it in competition with other book retailers.
+It has been selling entire books to consumers directly online, placing it in competition with other book retailers.

 Penguin Random House focuses on quality and quantity.
 It publishes more than 15,000 new titles annually and its publishing lists includes some 70 Nobel Prize laureates and hundreds of the world’s most popular authors.